-Here are the five tips to tell original Murano Glass.
+Here are the top five tips for the buyer to identify Murano Glass.

 When masters create Murano Glass by hand, they do not use exact measurements or machines to create perfect shapes or perfect polish.
 Therefore, most Murano Glass pieces may come out slightly asymmetrical.

 Authentic Murano Glass often (but not always) has labels with the name of the workshop and the signature of the master.
-Also look for certificates of authenticity.
+Look for these and for certificates of authenticity or origin.

 Authentic Murano Glass sellers usually know the world of Murano Glass very well and are able to answer all your questions fully and honestly.

-If you are unsure and can’t decide on the purchase, make a conversation with the seller or contact them by e-mail, chat, or phone.
-Ask them about the piece, its technique, and the glass-making process, and question them about Murano and Venice.
+If you are unsure whether to purchase a piece, start a conversation with the seller or contact them by e-mail, chat, or phone.
+Ask them about the piece, the technique, and the glass-making process, and question them about the Murano Glass industry.

-If their level of knowledge is low and they can’t explain much about the piece, it’s likely that they don’t sell real Murano Glass.
-If the store is open about its procurement process and answers all your questions in an open and friendly manner, they are most likely selling real original Murano Glass.
+If their level of Murano Glass knowledge is low and they can’t explain much about the piece, it’s likely that they don’t sell genuine Murano glassware.
+On the contrary, if the store is open about its procurement process and answers all your questions in detail, they are most likely selling real Murano Glass.

 About The Author